ths-rwth/carl/doc/markdown/users/polynomials_operators.md

   - `operator(Monomial,Term)`
   - `operator(Variable,Term)`
   - `operator(Coefficient,Term)`
-- Other versions, for example for comparisons with the coefficient type, are below those.
+- Other versions are below those.

 ## Testing the operators
 There are two stages for testing these operators: a syntactical check that these operators exist and have the correct signature and a semantical check that they actually work as expected.